syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-ExpandedSubProcess.md

 ## Create BPMN ExpandedSubProcess

-To create a ExpandedSubProcess, you have to define the BpmnGroupViewModel object and enable the [IsExpandedSubProcess](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnGroupViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnGroupViewModel_IsExpandedSubProcess) property and add that to groups collection of the Diagram .
+To create a ExpandedSubProcess, you have to define the BpmnGroupViewModel object and enable the [IsExpandedSubProcess](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnGroupViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnGroupViewModel_IsExpandedSubProcess) property and add that to the groups collection of the diagram .

 The following code example explains how to create a BPMN group.